Congratulations! Cynthia Bailey & Mike Hill Tie The Knot, #RHOA & #RHOP Housewives Attend

 Former RHOA housewife/Fox Soul host Claudia Jordan was also on hand…

-and “The Rickey Smiley Morning Show’s” Gary With Da Tea posed for pics with Cynthia Bailey, Marlo Hampton, and Porsha Williams.
+“The Rickey Smiley Morning Show’s” Gary With Da Tea looked dapper in his black and posed for pics with Cynthia Bailey, Marlo Hampton, and Porsha Williams.

 Mr. and Mrs. Mike Hill danced to Al Green’s “Let’s Stay Together” …